 New York has always taken fashion very seriously and twice a year the city is pleasantly hijacked by the fashion industry.
 Tents go up around Manhattan, designers showcase their brilliant (often outlandish) creations, and thousands watch to see not only the fashion forecast but also who gets the coveted front row seats.

 Having grown up in NYC, most of my family and friends are in this industry and everyone thought I would follow in their footsteps.
-Since my title at Everplans is “Funeral Guru” it’s clear I opted for a slightly different field.
+Since I'm often referred to as the “Funeral Guru” it’s clear I opted for a slightly different field.
 Although I no longer feel the need to get dolled up and shuffle from one venue to another, I still love the parties!

 At one of these soirees, my contrasting career became a topic of conversation.
 Not surprisingly, the discussion quickly became focused on: What would your FINAL outfit be?
 My friends came up with some very creative ideas and wishes, but unfortunately, I had to point out there were a few things they should keep in mind before settling on their last looks.

 First, if you’re religious, you need to consider the appropriate ritual dress.
 For example, Jewish, Muslim, Hindu and Baha’i people traditionally are buried in shrouds.
 These are plain white natural fabrics (either linen or cotton depending on the religion) that are hand-sewn together (no zippers or other fasteners are used.)
 The thought behind this uniformly inexpensive burial garb is that at the end of life, all are equal in the eyes of God.
 The lack of pockets is meant to remind the living that you cannot take your possessions with you.